sebastianvera/gimc/js/services/README.md

 ### Object params

-1. 'keyword': query to seach in google.
+1. 'keyword': query to search in google.
 2. 'pages': number of pages to looking for.
 If pages is not given the module assume one page to search